The Logging function checks real-time call attempts, Session Initiation Protocol (SIP) traces, routing status, and

 Click on a specific Call ID to view details and run call tools.

 - Call Details: The initial screen shows current details which include Routing Status, Authentication, Induced PDD, RTP, Routing Engine ID, DTMF, as well as several other pieces of information.
-There are also graphs that show stats such as Jitter and Packet Loss for the call.
+At the bottom, view the Providers, Billing details and RTP information such as Jitter and Packet Loss.

 - Raw Data: Underlying data that populates for the call.

 - SIP Trace: Visual representation of SIP communications, see details below under SIP Traces.

 Refresh: For Live calls, use

 Refreshbutton to reload the logs to show the most recent changes.
 This is necessary as some of the data must be processed through CDR before it will be displayed.

 - Downstream BYE: When the call disconnects from the originator's side via a BYE message.

 - Upstream BYE: When the call disconnects from the receiver side via a BYE message.

 MI Termination: The system terminates the call when it finds that there has been no audio connection between the call's originator and the receiver.

 The system triggers a BYE message on both sides within the application.